sungyeonu/animal-crossing-scraper/README.md

 - bags.json
 - umbrellas.json

+/flowers
+- availability.json

 ## JSON fields
--1 for price means the data is not available yet.
+Price: -1 indicates the data is not available yet.

 ## Set Up
 1. In the animal-crossing-scraper root directory, clone the project using